Powell Marsh Wildlife Area: Powell Marsh

 The whole of the Powell Marsh Wildlife Area is classified further as a habitat management area, with the goal of providing a habitat for species that require wetland or aquatic areas.
 Within the confines of the Marsh, there are five separate lakes and seven flowages that are managed by the WDNR.
+The wildlife area is bordered by the Northern Highland-American Legion State Forest and Manitowish Chain O Lakes to the north, east, and west and the Lac du Flambeau Reservation to the south.

-In addition to the 4,850 acres owned by the state, there are 390 acres owned privately, most of which are used as easements.
+In addition to the 4,850 acres owned by the state, there are 390 acres owned privately.
 There are five different types of cover in the wildlife area, including forested wetland, grassy upland islands, open water, upland forest fringe, and the most common, unforested wetland.

 Ceded territory

-The Powell Marsh Wildlife Area is within the boundaries of the ceded territory of the 1837 and 1842 treaties with the Chippewa, and as such is subject to management by the Lac du Flambeau Band of Lake Superior Chippewa via an Integrated Resource Management Plan.
+The Powell Marsh Wildlife Area is within the boundaries of the ceded territory of the 1837 and 1842 treaties with the Chippewa.
 These two treaties dictated that the Ojibwe tribes in the area would cede lands in the north of Wisconsin to the United States Government.
 In return for ceding ownership of their native lands, they were granted access to hunt, fish, and gather within some public areas.

-The Lac du Flambeau Band controls plans for the development and conservation of the area with this strategic document.
-The IRMP in place and the treaties of 1837 and 1842 allow for the Band to use the wildlife area for hunting, fishing, and other tribal activities.
+The Powell Marsh Wildlife Area is one such area, used for hunting, fishing, and other tribal activities.
+It is subject to management by the Lac du Flambeau Band of Lake Superior Chippewa via an Integrated Resource Management Plan.

 Dead Pike Lake

-Dead Pike Lake is to the northwest and downstream of the Powell Marsh Wildlife Area, and as such the health and water quality of the lake are very closely tied to the actions and manipulations done to the wildlife area.
-In the mid-1950s, construction of water control structures and an extensive ditch and levee road system began, which did restore much of the original marshland but also cut deep into the bog's semi-aquitard layer.
-This caused the groundwater and surface water to react with each other.

-In addition to the iron-rich surface water that began to put increased pressure on groundwater in the area, the water control structures were also constructed primarily with taconite ore, which further allowed for iron and manganese to react with surface water in both the lake and the marsh.
+Dead Pike Lake is to the northwest and downstream of the Powell Marsh Wildlife Area, and the health and water quality of the lake are closely tied to man-made manipulations of the wildlife area.
+In the mid-1950s, the construction of water control structures and an extensive ditch and levee road system began in the wildlife area, which did restore much of the original marshland but also cut deep into the bog's semi-aquitard layer.
+This caused the groundwater and surface water, which feeds into Dead Pike Lake from Powell Marsh, to interact with each other.
+In addition to the iron-rich surface water that began to put increased pressure on groundwater in the area, the water control structures were built with material including taconite ore, which likely leaked more iron manganese into the water.

-While the groundwater in the area is already rich in iron, the iron contained within it would usually precipitate when exposed to oxygen.
-However, when the iron-rich groundwater was allowed to mix with the marsh's surface water, filled with decomposed organic material, the oxidation process takes far longer, which allows bacteria to form on the iron, creating iron floc.
+The groundwater in the area is rich in iron, which naturally precipitates when exposed to oxygen, providing nutrients to iron-oxidizing bacteria.
+When water flow is prevented, naturally in low flow period and artificially through water control systems, most incoming water is from the groudwater table, and excretions from the iron bacteria accumulate, creating visible plumes of iron floc.
 The iron floc in the lake has been shown to correlate with flow rates of groundwater in the 13 mi long levee system.
-Not only is the iron floc visible in the water, but it has turned the lake rusty-brown in some areas, and in others has turned the water slimy.
+Not only is the iron floc visible in the lake, but it has turned the lake rusty-brown in some areas, and in others has turned the water slimy.